aws/karpenter-provider-aws/designs/instance-type-settings.md

 ```

 **🔑 Recommendation:** Based on the additional overhead and muddiness of putting `blockDeviceMappings` in the `InstanceType` CR, we will punt on block device mappings for now.
-For now, we will consider extending ephermal-storage through some dynamic mechanism out of scope, though the hope is that we will have some mechanism as a future feature that calculates the combined needed ephemeral-storage based off of the pod requests, kubeReserved and systemReserved.
+For now, we will consider extending ephemeral-storage through some dynamic mechanism out of scope, though the hope is that we will have some mechanism as a future feature that calculates the combined needed ephemeral-storage based off of the pod requests, kubeReserved and systemReserved.

 ### Launch Templates